 This response will be awarded full points automatically, but it can be reviewed and adjusted after submission.

-- How do you provide family planning services to someone who legally cannot give consent?
-Educating young people’s parents is key to ensuring that they are allowed to consent to their own health care and receive family planning services, and also for the parents to understand the importance and be able to consent on their behalf as necessary.
+- How do you provide contraceptive services to someone who legally cannot give consent?
+In Nigeria, the age of consent is legally 18, but there is recent controversy over a clause in the constitution that says a person is legally allowed to vote if they are 18 OR if they are married, so technically someone who is under 18 and married is considered a legal adult and can consent.
+Educating and informing the parents is key to ensuring that youth are allowed to consent to their own health care and receive family planning services, and also to ensure that parents understand the importance of family planning and are able to consent on their children’s behalf as necessary.

 - Urban Adolescent SRH SBCC Implementation Kit, Health Communication Capacity Collaborative (HC3)

 - The GREAT Scalable Toolkit, Pathfinder International – Flipbooks, Activity Cards, Radio Discussion Guide, Community Game (English | French | Portuguese)